 Being a Y.P.A.D.
 (Youth Protection Advocates In Dance) Certified educator and having a certified staff has helped with our whole costume process, as my team has the proper training and tools to make the best decisions for our dancers.

-Tiffany is the Owner and Artistic Director of Center Stage and founder of the Company and Outreach Team.
+Tiffany is the Owner and Artistic Director of Center Stage Dance and founder of the non-profit Center Stage Outreach Team.
 She has performed and taught throughout the United States, Europe and China.
 Tiffany is an award-winning jazz choreographer who has done numerous industrials, commercials, television shows and has worked with several national recording artists.
 She is on the Advisory Panel and a certified Y.P.A.D.
-(Youth Protection Advocates in Dance) educator, an organization dedicated to stop the exploitation of our youth in the performing arts.
+(Youth Protection Advocates in Dance) educator and adjudicator, an organization dedicated to stop the exploitation of our youth in the performing arts.
 Tiffany is a Rhythm Works Integrative Dance Certified instructor whose goal is to ensure that dance is accessible to everyone.
-As a dance educator for over 20 years, Her mission is to create a safe, healthy and happy dance environment and pass on her passion for dance and life to the students of Center Stage.
+As a dance educator for over 25 years, Her mission is to create a safe, healthy and happy dance environment and pass on her passion for dance and life to the students of Center Stage.